PoviP/Wii-WPE/README.md

 From the Github Repo you'll need source.py, source.spec, wiiWPE.ico, and icon.png

-If you want to make your own .spec file, make sure to add "icon='wiiWPE.ico'," to the EXE and changing the name to WiiWPE, and "hiddenimports=['pystray._win32', 'PIL._imagingtk', 'PIL', 'PIL.ImageTk', 'winshell', 'win32con', 'win32file']," to hiddenimports.
+Optional: If you want to make your own .spec file, make sure to add "icon='wiiWPE.ico'," to the EXE and changing the name to WiiWPE, and "hiddenimports=['pystray._win32', 'PIL._imagingtk', 'PIL', 'PIL.ImageTk', 'winshell', 'win32con', 'win32file']," to hiddenimports.

 Once everything is downloaded and installed, go through the source.py code and mess around til you're satisfied, then in CMD cd into the directory where you have all the code: